important alert

 The project will be built over the next several years in two phases:

 • Phase 1 will include traffic calming on N Ainsworth St, new bike lanes over Interstate 5, and intersection safety improvements at N Interstate Ave and N Ainsworth St (near Ockley Green Middle School).
-Phase 1 is currently in design and will be implemented between Fall 2025 and Spring 2026.
+Phase 1 is currently in construction and will be implemented in Spring and Summer 2026.

 • Phase 2 will advance a community-led traffic diversion strategy to reduce the number of vehicles on the local section of N Ainsworth between N Denver Ave and N Greeley Ave.
 The goal of this phase emphasize N Ainsworth St as a local street and meet speed and traffic guidelines for Neighborhood Greenways.